mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_20_Azure Blueprints.md

               }
     ```

-1. Clear the **storageAccountType** check box and note that the drop-down list contains only
+28. Under the Parameters tab, clear the **storageAccountType** check box and note that the drop-down list contains only
       values included in the Resource Manager template under **allowedValues**.
 Select the box to
       set it back to a dynamic parameter.